nodeshift/nodejs-reference-architecture/docs/development/mono-repository.md

 There are a handful of benefits and challenges to monorepos.

 With a monorepo, it is recommended to leverage a common set of tooling for [linting][linting] and [testing][testing] across all packages in the repository.
 See our [code-consistency][code-consistency] section for further guidance.
 Having a common set of tooling is a benefit for monorepos since each package managed in the repo does not need its set of tooling or versioning.
+On the other hand, teams can also control scripts individually per artifact or package if necessary.
+See `Advanced Tips / Tricks` section for more details.

 While there are a benefits, there are challenges to overcome.